camunda/camunda-docs/versioned_docs/version-8.5/components/console/manage-organization/external-sso.md

 ### Additional information

 In some situations, you might need to access `openid-configuration` to establish the connection from your end.
 See [this OpenID configuration](https://weblogin.cloud.camunda.io/.well-known/openid-configuration) as an example.

+## Login

+Even if your organization is additionally using social login procedures (like Log-In with Github or Google), please refrain from using them when you are using your own IdP with Camunda.
+Your users need to login by providing their email-adress in the login screen - login with social will not work once your IdP is connected